 If your video is cinematic, think about what footage you’ll share at this marker to draw your viewer in.
 Similarly, your music will play a big part here to keep your audience captivated!

 If you’re talking to the camera for a tutorial, how-to video or guide, you may want to line up your video script with a brief intro with everything the viewer will learn from this video, so they’ll know what’s coming after the 1-minute IGTV preview video.

 Spending some extra time planning and strategizing for the first 1 minute of your video storyboard could really pay off when it comes to getting the most from your video preview in the IGTV algorithm!

 Sharing IGTV Videos to Feed Tip #4: Your IGTV Video Title Becomes Your Caption

-When you choose to share a preview of your IGTV video to the Instagram feed, your IGTV title will appear as the caption to the video both in the feed and on your profile.
+When you choose to share a preview of your IGTV video to the Instagram feed, your IGTV title and description will appear as the caption to the video both in the feed and on your profile.

 You can NOT edit your caption after either!

 This means that you’ll want to think extra hard about what your IGTV title should be.
 While clickbait-y titles work great on Youtube and IGTV, they would probably look a little weird showing up in your regular Instagram feed or as the only context to a video on your profile.

 If you love crafting your captions for each of your posts, this limitation can be super frustrating!
 But thankfully, your IGTV video caption can be 75 characters long, so you can get a little creative there.